Official Site Links

 Collegiately, he was a four-year letterman and two-year starter at strong safety for Wyoming and graduated with a degree in marketing in 1984.

-Indianapolis Colts quarterback Andrew Luck throws a 46-yard pass to wide receiver T.Y.
-Hilton against the New England Patriots in the third quarter.
+Indianapolis Colts quarterback Andrew Luck throws a 45 yard pass to wide receiver T.Y.
+Hilton.